nanotech4444/BandersnatchStarter/README.md

 ### Credits and Thanks
 Credit goes to:
-	- [Robert Sharp](https://github.com/BrokenShell) who created [MonsterLab](https://github.com/BrokenShell/MonsterLab) which is the basis for this project.
+- :clap: [Robert Sharp](https://github.com/BrokenShell) who created [MonsterLab](https://github.com/BrokenShell/MonsterLab) which is the basis for this project.

 Credit also goes to the Bloomtech team who made this project for students: [Original Project](https://bandersnatch.herokuapp.com/)
-	- April Fairweather: Database Engineer
+- :clap: April Fairweather: Database Engineer
-	- Thackery Binx: Data Analyst
+- :clap: Thackery Binx: Data Analyst
-	- Eugene Albright: Machine Learning Engineer
+- :clap: Eugene Albright: Machine Learning Engineer

 Thanks goes to:
- 	- [Royce Roberts](https://www.linkedin.com/in/royceroberts/) at Bloomtech for his help.
+- :clap: [Royce Roberts](https://www.linkedin.com/in/royceroberts/) at Bloomtech for his help.